nickfos/Outage-Board/README.md

 2) Manually create an empty file called *data.csv* in *`C:\inetpub\wwwroot\`*

-3) Start the site in IIS
+3) Restart the site in IIS